Skip to content

 • Docker — the same binary containerised.
 Use it for bespoke integrations, composition with other services, local PostgreSQL runs, and CI pipelines.

 • Kubernetes — the production packaging for self-hosted clusters.
 Active-active stateless cyoda-go pods behind a load balancer with PostgreSQL as the only stateful dependency.
 Helm chart ships from cyoda-go.
+The same Helm-deployed cluster, licensed under Enterprise, runs against the Cassandra plugin for horizontal write scale-out — same packaging, different storage tier.

 See Digital twins and the growth path for the decision framework.